+WITNESSES

-WITNESSES INCARCERATED UNINCARCERATED VOLUNTARY INVOLUNTARY VOLUNTARY INVOLUNTARY A court order that the A court order that the witness be brought to court Nothing need be sought or Pro se parties must witness be brought to obtain an order and a subpoena are obtained from the court. court is required. required.
-A motion must be granting issuance of a Papers are due 4 served & filed 4 weeks subpoena.
-Papers are weeks before trial. before trial.
-Subpoena due 4 weeks before forms must be completed 2 trial.
-Completed weeks before trial. forms and fees are due 2 weeks before trial.
+INCARCERATED UNINCARCERATED VOLUNTARY A court order that the witness be brought to court is required.
+Papers are due 4 weeks before trial.
+INVOLUNTARY A court order that the witness be brought to court and a subpoena are required.
+A motion must be served & filed 4 weeks before trial.
+Subpoena forms must be completed 2 weeks before trial.
+VOLUNTARY Nothing need be sought or obtained from the court.
+INVOLUNTARY Pro se parties must obtain an order granting issuance of a subpoena.
+Papers are due 4 weeks before trial.
+Completed forms and fees are due 2 weeks before trial.